 U.S. tax law is extremely complex and each student's situation varies.
 Staff at the International Student Programs office are not qualified to answer individual questions from students regarding their specific tax liabilities, but can refer you to resources to help you with taxes in the U.S. It is the responsibility of each international student to understand his or her own tax situation.

 The Internal Revenue Service (IRS) is the United States government agency responsible for the collection of federal income taxes.
 All non-immigrants in F or J status (both the principal and all dependents) are required to file an individual income tax form-even if they have no U.S. source income of any kind-if they were in the U.S. during the tax year.
 The tax year begins Jan.
 1 and ends Dec.
 31. As the penalties for failure to file are severe, you should read this section carefully.

 If you or your dependents hold F or J (student category) immigration status, usually you are considered a nonresident for tax purposes for a period of five "tax years".
 If you enter the United States at any time during the tax year - in August, for example - the entire year is counted toward the five years during which you must file as a nonresident for tax purposes.

-If you were in the U.S. during the 2016 tax year, but did not earn any money, you need to file form 8843 ONLY no later than June 15, 2017.
-If you were in the U.S. during the 2016 tax year and you earned money, you need to file form 8843 AND 1040NREZ or 1040NR no later than April 15, 2017.
-Download the tax resources information sheet for more information.
+- If you were in the U.S. during the 2017 tax year, but did not earn any money, you need to file form 8843 ONLY no later than June 17, 2018.

 Do I have to file New York state income tax forms?